 Small improvements in education can yield big returns in a society’s health, wealth and well-being.
 The trick is to identify the proven knowledge, skills, and methods that will have the greatest impact on how we teach.

-We've partnered with the Kansas City Public Library to create a speaker series that brings leading thinkers in education to Kansas City audiences.
+A partnership between the Kauffman Foundation and the Kansas City Public Library, this speaker series brings leading thinkers in education to Kansas City audiences.

 The new Khan Academy Entrepreneurship Series offers tips and anecdotes from entrepreneurs like Richard Branson